lauralvd01/GeoLiveDectect/README.md

     - Target SE version is __7.0__
 - In __Project dependancies__ (Project tab), check all other projects

-7. Regenerate the solution to update all dependencies
+7. Generate the solution to update all dependencies